mesbrj/OAuth2-Knowledge-Base/simple-oauth2-app/README.md

 1. Open http://localhost:3000
 2. Click **"Login with GitHub"**
 3. You'll be redirected to GitHub to authorize
-4. After authorization, you'll see your user info
+4. After authorization, you'll see your user info and Granted Scopes

 ## How It Works